ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: Motivation and Background

-\textit{(4)} \underline{\it 3D integration} Here, active interposers are used to support the chiplets and then attached to the packaging substrate, or multiple chiplets are stacked over the packaging substrate and connected through microbumps, as shown in Fig.~\ref{fig:packaging-arch}(d), or direct bumpless bonding~\cite{fevoros}.
+\textit{(4)} \underline{\it 3D integration} uses active interposers to support the chiplets, which are then attached to the packaging substrate, or stacks multiple chiplets over the packaging substrate, connected through microbumps or through silicon vias (TSVs), as shown in Fig.~\ref{fig:packaging-arch}(d), or direct bumpless bonding~\cite{fevoros}.
+With a face-to-back (F2B) stacking of chiplets TSVs are used for connections across tiers; with face-to-face stacking of chips, micobumps are used for inter-die die communication.